‘Saturday Night Live’ pokes fun at diversity issue

 NEW YORK (AP) — With Kerry Washington as guest host, “Saturday Night Live” wasted no time poking fun at itself after receiving criticism for having no black women among its 16 regular cast members.

-In the opening skit, the “Scandal” actress portrayed First Lady Michelle Obama, talking with her husband about an upcoming state dinner at the White House.
+In the opening skit on the comedy show, the actress who stars in the TV series “Scandal” portrayed First Lady Michelle Obama, talking with her husband about an upcoming state dinner at the White House.

 “Michelle, this is such a treat,” said the president, impersonated by Jay Pharoah.
 “I feel like it’s been years since I’ve seen you.”

 Washington left the stage and returned as Winfrey.
-She was then asked to portray Beyonce — before show producer Steve Higgins interrupted with a voiceover.
+She was then asked to portray Beyonce — before the show’s executive producer, Lorne Michaels, stepped in.